Readers Question From why inflation makes it easier to pay government debt

 2. “If prices increase, VAT receipts will also increase”.
 This is based on the assumption that the demand remains the same.
-However, with increase in prices, demand will fall.
-Am i right?
+However, with an increase in prices, demand will fall.
+Am I right?

 It depends.
 But, if we assume that higher prices lead to higher wages, then workers will be able to afford the higher prices and continue to buy the same quantity.
 Therefore, VAT revenue will increase.

 Therefore rising prices doesn’t necessarily lead to lower demand.
 It is often higher demand that causes rising prices!